marcwieland95/documentation/singularities.md

 ### Via console command

-Assely's WP-CLI commands can scafford singularities for you.
+Assely's WP-CLI commands can scaffold singularities for you.
 Just type inside console `wp help assely:make` to see all available commands.
 List of all available you will find in [WP-CLI documentation](/docs/wp-cli).

 ```bash
 wp assely:make posttype Movies